antonxy/rep-ros-i/rep-ixxxx.rst

 Overview
 ========

-The Simple Message (SimpleMessage) protocol defines the message structure between the ROS driver layer and the robot controller itself.
+(TODO: wiki text) The Simple Message (SimpleMessage) protocol defines the message structure between the ROS driver layer and the robot controller itself as used by the generic nodes in the ``industrial_robot_client`` package of ROS-Industrial.

 Requirements and constraints that influenced its design were:

 #.
 Format should be simple enough that code can be shared between ROS and the
    controller (for those controllers that support C/C++).
 For those